 - Foreign Language Proficiency (usually equivalent to four semesters of college-level study)

 Requirements for the Minor in Global Studies

-Undergraduate students from any division of the university can elect an academic minor in Global Studies, which requires the following five courses:
+Undergraduate students from any college in the university can elect an academic minor in Global Studies, which requires the following five courses:

 - Two (2) Introductory Core courses